yumzh3/melt_xtal/README.md

 After running the code, six figures with natural data and modeled crystal line of descent and liquid line of descent will show up.
 Users need to download the data file 'olivine_glass_data.csv' from the folder and enter the correct local address of the data file in the line 1133 to make the figures plotted.<br>
 # Updates and cite policy
 The updates of the code will be posted timely.
 Comments and suggestions are welcome and can be sent to Mingzhen Yu (myu@g.harvard.edu).<br>
-Any publications using this code need to cite in this format:
+Any publications using this code need to follow the CITATION.cff to cite the codes.<br>